 French relief plans

-Since the time of King Louis XIV, the "sun king", the art of relief making grew in France.
+Since the time of King Louis XIV, the "sun king", the art of relief making developed considerably in France.
 Subjects were the fortified towns of France and of surrounding countries considered as enemies.
 These models were made for strategic purposes and thus strictly restricted.

 In Paris, a school of relief makers emerged and veritable dynasties of relief makers established themselves .
-For over a century, these models were the only representations providing an almost accurate depiction of a landscape.
+For over a century, these models were the only representations which provided an almost accurate depiction of a landscape.
 Maps at that time were not fit to display terrain due to the lack of contour lines and other graphically convincing illustrations.
 In addition the models allowed depicting a landscape from a bird’s eye view long before humankind could fly.
-But they were also useful to visit conquered places without need for the king to go there since travelling at that time was really arduous and time consuming.
+The king could use the models for understanding conquered territories without visiting them in person as travelling at that time was really arduous and time consuming.

-The first model of the world based on contour lines was the relief of La Spezia (Italy), created on demand of Napoleon 1811 in 1:1,000.
+The first model based on contour lines was the relief of La Spezia (Italy), created on demand by Napoleon in 1811 with a scale of 1:1,000.